tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Bucket Kesy significantly reduce the number of KMS requests which reduces the cost of using SSE-KMS
 - Increases scalability and performance of SSE-KMS
 - Not Retroactice, only effects objects added after the bucket key is enabled

+#### S3 - Bucket Keys - things to remember

+- CloudTrail KMS events now show the bucket not the object
+- Works with replication ..the object encryption is maintained
+- If replicating plaintext to a bucket using bucket keys the object is encrypted at the destination side (ETAG changes) -